ranja-sarkar/stats/README.md

 ![image](https://user-images.githubusercontent.com/101544669/172365175-8491678c-50f7-452b-897c-eecbb7111739.png)

-**HYPOTHESIS TESTS**:
-Depending on datatypes and number of samples, hypothesis testing is carried out.
+Depending on datatypes and number of samples, a **hypothesis test** is carried out.

-Traditional testing is called Non-Bayesian.
+Traditional testing is called non-Bayesian.
 It is how often an outcome happens over repeated runs (repeat sampling) of the experiment.
 It’s an objective view of whether an experiment is repeatable.

 **Bayesian hypothesis testing** is a subjective view of the same - it takes into account how much faith you have in your results.
 It includes prior knowledge about the data and personal beliefs about the results.

 <img width="493" alt="0" src="https://github.com/ranja-sarkar/stats/assets/101544669/d947dc46-e799-4647-af50-2da545412af9">

-There's a data classification based on privacy, security, risk management and regulatory compliance: public, confidential, restricted and internal.

 For more: https://en.wikipedia.org/wiki/F-test
           https://en.wikipedia.org/wiki/Analysis_of_variance

+**Data classification** based on privacy, security, risk management and regulatory compliance:-
+- public
+- confidential
+- restricted
+- internal

 **MEASURES OF CENTRAL TENDENCY**
 ![data](https://user-images.githubusercontent.com/101544669/172350887-e9527614-3737-4ad0-99af-868333c2f6aa.png)